tling3/DoYouBudget-API/README.md

 ## DoYouBudget-API Technology

-Below is a list of the technologies that were involved in making this project.
-There also may be short descriptions for the role they played in the project.

 * .Net Core -  a developer platform for building many different types of applications.
 * Entity Framework (EF) Core - a ORM for .NET.
 It supports LINQ queries, change tracking, updates, and schema migrations.
 * Swagger - offers a systematic way of notating the interface of a RESTful service under the OpenAPI Specification.